Teaching

 Elena Rocca and I developed this course in 2020 as a pilot to teach students about the non-empirical foundations of science, what we call ‘philosophical biases’.
 Many scientific controversies about sustainability can be traced back to different philosophical commitments that are tacitly accepted in scientific frameworks and methods.
 A digital conference was part of the course and the talks are available here.
 The student feedback was positive, and they wrote an open letter to the university management: A call for promoting critical thinking for interdisciplinarity…

-From 2022, this course is offered by the Faculty of Environmental Sciences and Resource Management for all their Master students in a Norwegian and English version: MINA320 and MINA321.
+From 2022, this course is offered by the Faculty of Environmental Sciences and Resource Management as mandatory for all their Master students (Norwegian plus English version): MINA320 and MINA321.
+We also wrote a textbook from and for the course, including further readings, repetition questions and other resources.
+This means that anyone can teach the same course, based on the book (Part II and III).

 Teaching handouts